Beee4life/action-logger/README.md

 * user delete

 #### Events manager
-Next to that we included a few logging options for one of our favourite plugins: [Events Manager](http://wp-events-plugin.com/) + [Pro](https://eventsmanagerpro.com/).
+Next to that I included a few logging options for one of our favourite plugins: [Events Manager](http://wp-events-plugin.com/) + [Pro](https://eventsmanagerpro.com/).
 Right now you can track the following actions but more expected to follow:
 * registration canceled
 * registration rejected
 * registration deleted